 - Men’s self-esteem is highly linked with their employment.
 Unlike women, in most cases, men feel encouraged, self-worthy and confident when they do their role of homemaker and as a parent.

-- So, when there is no work or long period of unemployment men feel bothered and it affects their health.
+- So, when there is no work or a long period of unemployment men feel bothered and it affects their health.
 Because men who feel they have control of their life, they have a positive outlook of life and invest in health.
-But men who are unemployed, they feel left out and helpless.
+But men who are unemployed, feel left out and helpless.

-Why Men lag in Health than Women
+Why Men Lag in Health than Women

 - Reproductive Anatomy